Kid’s yoga lesson plans can be hard to create.

-Pretend to climb up a mountain by doing standing mountain climbers: lift your feet one at a time as if climbing stairs and reach up with alternating arms as if you were climbing a ladder.
-Then, reach up with your arms while standing tall and look up for mountain pose.
+Pretend to climb up a mountain by doing standing mountain climbers: lift your feet one at a time and reach up with alternating arms as if you were climbing a ladder.
+Then reach up with your arms while standing tall and look up for mountain pose.

 I Said It’s Not a Box…It’s a burning building!

 Step your legs far apart, and bend one knee, with your toes pointed to the side and arms out above each leg.
 Hold warrior two while pretending to hold a fire hose and spray a burning building.
 Jump (or step) from one side (right forward) to the other side several times.